 Come and see our selection of Trees

-The clocks a tickin’ 🕙 for bare root fruit tree planting season.
 Now is the absolute perfect time to plant!
-We have a great selection of bare-root fruit trees and berries to offer for the 2020 bare-root season.
-Lots of interesting new varieties and types of fruit.
+We have a great selection of fruit trees and berries to offer.
+Lots of interesting new tree varieties and types of fruit.
 Many of our trees have beautiful limb structure offering an eye-catching, silhouette besides beautiful spring flowers.
 The paperbark maple is one that has interesting peeling bark.
 This slow-growing tree is well suited to small gardens and is an interesting focal point in the winter landscape because of its rich color and the tactile surface of its trunk.
 Japanese Maples are a great addition to any garden because many have an amazing trunk and branch form that can be seen when all of the leaves are gone.
-Enjoy these trees in the winter because their gnarly, contorted branches have so much character.
+These trees are lovely in the winter as their gnarly, contorted branches have so much character.

 Trees are beautiful any time of year; summertime requires deep watering weekly to keep those roots moist.
 Liquid amber, European White birch, dwarf Alberta spruce, and Silver birch trees are always lovely in gardens and good choices for landscaping.
 Their fall colors are varied and beautiful to see!
 Trees and shrubs need water during the winter, too.
 Give them ample water through the fall and then water about once a month during the winter.
 Watering in the winter is tricky – try to pick a day when temperatures are above freezing, and water early in the day so water can be absorbed before temperatures drop at night.
 We have fruit trees, nut trees, willows, Oak and citrus trees, just some of our selections.
 Our trees are healthy, and strong with good root systems.
 Prune fruit trees in the spring; Dave Wilson's website has some videos about how and when to prune fruit trees, and answers other questions you may have.